fruteroclub/perk-os/dev/docs/perk-os/one-pager.md

 - Agents & middleware are completely free and open-source
 - Revenue scales 1:1 with actual community activity – no one pays when idle

+7. One Sentence
-7. One SentencePerkOS is becoming the AWS + Stripe + Zapier for onchain communities – the infrastructure layer every treasury will run on in 2026.
+   PerkOS is becoming the AWS + Stripe + Zapier for onchain communities – the infrastructure layer every treasury will run on in 2026.

 Launch your agent → PerkOS.xyz